scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-h.md

 https://github.com/scoulomb/github-page-helm-deployer/blob/master/appendix-github-page-and-dns.md#go
 and [part i](6-use-linux-nameserver-part-i.md) and [intro](#step-1-how-to-generate-a-certificate-signed-by-ca).

 - In kubernetes
+We have Kind secret but it can have different type ([Opaque, kubernetes.io/service-account-token](https://github.com/scoulomb/myk8s/blob/master/Security/2-service-account.md#listing-secret), [tls-secret](#step-3-deploy-using-kubernetes-ingress-with-https)).

-We had seen that each service account has a secret: https://github.com/scoulomb/myk8s/blob/master/Volumes/secret-doc-deep-dive.md#side-note-on-service-account
+We had seen that each service account has a secret: https://github.com/scoulomb/myk8s/blob/master/Volumes/secret-doc-deep-dive.md#side-note-on-service-account.
-We had seen that when using a service account, a token is attached to it and mounted as volume in the pod.
-See section on service account.
+And it is actually a `kubernetes.io/service-account-token` And we also have a secret + cert here: https://github.com/scoulomb/myk8s/blob/master/Security/2-service-account.md#default-service-account-inspection
-This enable the pod to use kube API.
+This enable the pod to use [kube API](https://github.com/scoulomb/myk8s/blob/master/Security/2-service-account.md#target-k8s-api-from-a-pod-with-that-default-token).

 If we do